 Just to confirm – wipes do not cut it!!
 Even if you’re using the most natural, organic, biodegradable ones, they’re not great for your face.
 At 3am in the morning if it’s wipes or nothing than the wipe wins for sure, but they will never clean your face properly.
 (Also most wipes are made of plastic!)

 What about cleansing in the morning?

-I personally find that I don’t need to cleanse in the morning, unless I’ve slept in a mask and I need to remove anything that is left.
+I personally find that I don’t need to cleanse in the morning, unless I’ve slept in a mask and I need to remove anything that is left, or perhaps in the heat of summer.
 Generally I’ll refresh my skin with a floral water on a cotton pad – I’m kind of normal but dehydrated.
 If you are an oilier type then perhaps you might need one – try something very gentle and lightweight in the shower – not shower gel!!
 I had to add this as I know a few people that did.
 They don’t now and their skin is happier.